 - Colorado State Model Content Standards

 - National Archives Digital Classroom—for those interested in learning about teaching with historical documents, this is one of the best sites to find excellent documents.

 - Teaching Tips, Ideas, and Sample Lessons

-- "National History Education Clearinghouse", the best sight for most recent news and ideas for teaching and learning history.
+- "National History Education Clearinghouse", the best site for most recent news and ideas for teaching and learning history.

 Prof. Fischer is the Project Director for the Colorado Academy of History, a three year grant from the United States Department of Education's Teaching American History grant program.
 This program links the UNC History Program with Greeley/Weld County District 6, Montezuma/Cortez School District, Park R-3 School District (Estes Park), Adams-12 School District (Commerce City), Sierra Blanca School District and the Frenchman R-3 School district.
 The purpose of the program is to provide professional development opportunities in American history for history teachers in those districts.

-- HIST 351: The United States and World War II
+- HIST 354: The United States and the Vietnam Wars

 - HIST 400: Teaching History in the Secondary Curriculum

 - STEP 161, 262, 363: Observation/Analysis of Secondary Teaching